Fluid Contamination is the Number One Culprit of Equipment Failure.

 The early identification of a rising trend in particle contamination with SFS-1 Particle Monitor can help prevent turning it into a much bigger problem.
 The combination of having constant fluid cleanliness data with early alerts when cleanliness levels start veering from preset minimum targets could help prevent catastrophic failure and enhance targeted output, performance, and efficiencies.

 The SFS-1 Particle Monitor along with many other sensors connected to the Smart-IIoT cloud-based condition monitoring platform provides real-time data that instantly flags performance issues and warns of potential problems.
-Information from the Cloud is pushed to the Smart-IIoT mobile and web apps, where systems and applications from multiple sites can be monitored.
+With custom dashboards, we offer our customers flexibility to monitor multiple sites from a single screen instead of jumping through multiple confusing dashboards/web pages.